StarGate01/hl-alyx-glove/README.md

 The display drivers are MAX7219CWG ICs, available at many stores, for example [Ebay](https://www.ebay.com/itm/10-St%C3%BCcke-Maxim-MAX7219CWG-SOP-24-Led-Display-Driver-New-Ic-ln/332191432560).
 However, prices differ a lot depending on the retailer.

 The Acceleration sensor is an ADXL335 IC on the GY-61 "Arduino-type" breakout PCB.
 These modules are so cheap that it is not worth the trouble of including components that can't be hand-soldered.
 These modules are available at Amazon/Ebay and other retailers.

+The power system consists of a 3.7V LiPo Battery commonly used for drones and RC toys (available from e.g. [Ebay](https://www.ebay.com/itm/151372678869)), and an integrated charger/converter board, which is for example available at [Amazon](https://www.amazon.de/gp/product/B07QHTK791).
+For interfacing, a micro USB socket is used.

 ### Fabricating the PCB